What is a CSP?

 In the case where you are serving a static site, say from an AWS S3 Bucket or from a peer-to-peer application, you may want to include the CSP as a meta tag in the document itself.
 In this example, the value of the content attribute is the Policy Value.

 How Do I Write a CSP?

-The grammar for writing a CSP is outlined in the spec found here, but here's a quick primer to get you started.
+The grammar for writing a CSP is outlined in the W3.org specs, but here's a quick primer to get you started.

 The most secure Policy Value is one that starts by blocking everything with the default-src directive with the value of none.
 After that, we can progressively white-list the things we want to allow.

 If our domain is a.com, we can allow images from that domain with the img-src directive.
 For its value, using https://a.com will ensure https is the only protocol allowed to load images.
 This is the same principle for all directives.
 The style-src directive can prevent certain XSS based attacks such as CSS based Key Logging by controlling where CSS is loaded from.
 In general, inline CSS should be considered inline code, and it should be considered as potentially harmful as using eval.
 There are cases, however, where you might want to load resources from another domain, Google Fonts for example.
 In this case, we can add a few more attributes.